earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 $ cue vet authors.cue
 ~~~

-And I can be sure all my config data is structured properly.
+And I can be sure all my config data is structured correctly.

-Once you start to import types for configuration you need to write, especially for config heavy areas like Kubernetes, you can start to see why something like CueLang or its competitor Dhall can make a lot of sense.
+Once you start import types as part of config writing, you can see why something like CueLang or its competitor Dhall can make a lot of sense.
+Especially for config-heavy domains like Kubernetes.

 (A great post the expands on this idea is [How CUE wins](https://blog.cedriccharly.com/post/20210523-how-cue-wins/) which makes a great case for why something like CUE is needed desperately needed.)

-There is one problem though...
+There is one problem, though...

 <div class="notice--big--primary">

 ## What Did I Learn?

 Cue supports packages with the `package` keyword.
 You can split cue files up into packages.

 ~~~{.yml caption="https://lib.io/lib1/lib1.cue"}
 package lib1